Technologicat/mcpyrate/doc/troubleshooting.md

 However, there is an edge case.
 If you hygienically capture a value that was imported (to the macro definition site) from another module, and that other module is not a macro-dependency, then - if the class definition of the hygienically captured value changes on disk, that is not detected.

 This can be a problem, because hygienic value storage uses `pickle`, which in order to unpickle the value, expects to be able to load the original (or at least a data-compatible) class definition from the same place where it was defined when the value was pickled.
 If this happens, then delete the bytecode cache (`.pyc`) files, and the program should work again once the macros re-expand.

+## I'm hacking a macro and my changes don't take?

+Most likely, there is a stale bytecode cache that isn't being detected.

+This could happen for example if, like in our sister project [`unpythonic`](https://github.com/Technologicat/unpythonic), the project hosts a lot of macros.
+For organization and clarity, `unpythonic` defines its macros in various modules (`unpythonic.syntax.whatever`), but to present a simple, flat interface to the user, they are gathered into a centralized macro interface module (`unpythonic.syntax`, specifically its `__init__.py`) by importing them there for re-export purposes.

+Because those imports are just regular imports (because we want to export the macro functions, not invoke them as macros), the macro-dependency analyzer in the importer won't even look at them.
+For performance reasons, it only considers the macro-import dependency graph, not the full dependency graph.
+(This may change in a future release, but if so, the importer will become a lot slower than it needs to be in most circumstances.)

+Hence, the importer won't notice that a user program (or, say, a unit test module) using a macro from `unpythonic/syntax/whatever.py` should be recompiled when `whatever.py` has changed, because the program imports that macro from the top-level interface `unpythonic.syntax` - which has not changed, and has no macro-imports itself.

+Clearing the bytecode cache with `macropython -c .` should help; this will force a recompile of the `.py` files the next time they are loaded.

 ## How to debug macro transformations?